-The Scriptures, Old and New Testaments, are the divinely inspired Word of God and infallible in their original writings.
+The Scriptures, Old and New Testaments, are the divinely inspired Word of God and infallible and inerrant in their original writings.
 They are perfect and complete, the only written revelation of God to man and authoritative in all matters.

 2 Timothy 3:16-17; 2 Peter 1:20-21; Galatians 1:11-12; 1 Peter 1:10-12; Luke 24:44